stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 First we introduce enhancements to the existing geometry classes to more explicitly support normals and the cardinal axes.

-Finally various improvements are made to simplify configuration of the presentation process.
+Finally we will address swapchain recreation and also implement various improvements to simplify configuration of the presentation process.

 ---